This blog has been a bit quiet for the last two years, with me blogging on APIs You Won't Hate and phil.bike more than here.

 That's when it became clear it was time for a change.
 I'd been talking to Stoplight loads as I was trying to figure out how their tooling could be worked into my API Design First workflow, and one day I just asked if they had a place for me on the team.
 The response was "yeah we'd been meaning to ask but weren't sure how to bring it up!" and the most natural hiring ever happened.

 So I handed in my notice at WeWork in January, sold all my stuff, gave Stowford the turtle to a racing mate, went riding bikes in the Canary Islands all February to unwind.
 Since March I have been working remotely for Stoplight, whilst riding across Europe.

 It's been going just as ridiculously as you might expect.

 I will continue to split writing between here and the other blogs, focusing on things directly bikes on phil.bike, education API things on APIs You Won't Hate, and anything else tech related on here.

 I'm extremely excited about what is coming up at Stoplight.
 It's such an amazing fit.
 I'll be talking about them a lot going forward.
 Not because I work there now and so I should probably say they are the best API Design Management solution, I joined them because they are the best API Design Management solution.

 Stoplight support open-source in so many ways I want to blog about it as a model for other companies, and let me work on JSON Schema and OpenAPI contributions as part of my job. 😲

 Give it another month or two and you'll be tired of scooping your jaw off the floor at what we're building. 🙌

-Also whilst I'm cycling around I'm trying to raise awareness about how easy carbon offsetting can be.
-Trying to start a new thing to replace "Buy me a coffee" for anyone who is in a position to do so.
-Add this to your repos, save the world.
+Also whilst I'm cycling around I'm trying to raise awareness about how easy and beneficial carbon offsetting can be.